javatarz/roacm/_posts/2011-07-14-reloading-unixlinux-profiles.markdown

 source .bash_profile

 It's something so simple and yet so powerful!
 I've heard that for KSH, you would need to simply invoke the profile file name and it would be reloaded.
-Will need Â test this out for confirmation though :)
+Will need  test this out for confirmation though :)